JoseLSG/dotvim/README.markdown

 Note that you need ctags installed in your system.

-Linux
-This command installs exuburant ctags
+Linux: This command installs exuburant ctags

    sudo apt-get install ctags

 For convinience a copy follows below.